 ‘Outro (Prophecy)’ and this track as T. S. Elliot would have written, ended not with a bang but with a saxophone toot.
 It rounds off the whole thing in a very familiar fashion, just that little bit silly, but it just works.

-So that’s what I thought of Ninja Sex Party and their latest album ‘The Prophecy’, if you want to check that out for yourself head on over to Spotify.
-Make sure and support them by following them on Facebook, Twitter and Instagram.
+So that’s what I thought of Ninja Sex Party and their latest album ‘The Prophecy’ and if you want to check that out for yourself then head on over to Spotify.
+Make sure and support the band by following them on Facebook, Twitter and Instagram.